HE-Arc/WafflePancake-Studios/README.md

 You're now ready to develop features for this projet!

 ## Run dev server
+Download the depedencies by running `pip install -r requirements.txt`, and update the depedencies by running command `pip freeze > requirements.txt`.
 Run the `ShiyWaffle/manage.py` with the following command : `python manage.py runserver`.

 # Delpoyement with NginX